-MPO staff review each project and give a score based off section 3 of the Concept Report.
-Different types of projects, (road, transit, active transportation, etc.) score well in one ranking category and not as well in another.
-This allows all project types to score against another.
-Once all Concept Report projects are scored, MPO staff will disseminate the results as well as the Concept Reports to the MPO TAC committee for review before the Field Review.
+MPO staff review each project and give a score based off the approved criteria for its specific mode.
+Once all Concept Report projects are scored, MPO staff will disseminate the results and the Concept Reports to the MPO TAC committee for review before the Project Priority List Meeting.